torryatco/Redesign-spr25/readme.md

 $ git checkout dev
 ```

-In the future you will be able to merge your dev branch with the master branch and have your site updated automatically.
+In the future you will be able to merge your dev branch with the master branch, push it to Github and have your site updated automatically.

 Make sure the branch is clean, then checkout the main (master) branch and push to Github.
 Netlify will take over from there - running the eleventy command to create a `dist` folder and putting that on its CDN.